Affordance-Guided Diffusion Prior for 3D Hand Reconstruction: Introduction

-With these affordance descriptions, we propose generative prior modeling that can integrate textual descriptions into the learning of 3D pose.
-Inspired by text-motion generation~\cite{lv:eccv24:himo,Tevet:iclr23:MDM,tevet:eccv22:motionclip}, we design a diffusion-based generative prior guided by affordance descriptions.
-We train a denoising diffusion model~\cite{ho:neurips20:ddpm} on hand pose data, while we newly adopt affordance descriptions encoded with CLIP~\cite{radford2021CLIP} as conditional features.
+With the affordance descriptions, we propose generative prior modeling that can integrate textual descriptions into 3D pose modeling (Fig.~\ref{fig:teaser_1}).
+We train a denoising diffusion model~\cite{ho:neurips20:ddpm} on hand pose data, while newly adopting affordance descriptions, encoded with DistilBERT~\cite{sanh2019distilbert}, and ViT-based image features~\cite{dosovitskiy:iclr21:vit} as conditional input.
 We further utilize this prior to refine 3D pose estimates, inspired by~\cite{Ohkawa:iccv25:SCGen}.
-Specifically, starting from an initial hand pose from HaMeR~\cite{pavlakos:cvpr24:HaMeR}, we iteratively denoise the pose so that it remains consistent with the learned prior, while aligning its 2D projection with the visible keypoints.
-To improve the refinement, we further detect occluded joints to guide only uncertain joints with the prior, while leveraging textual descriptions for test images.
+Specifically, starting from an initial estimate by WiLoR~\cite{potamias:cvpr25:wilor} or Hamba~\cite{dong:neurips24:hamba}, we iteratively denoise the pose so that it remains consistent with the affordance-aware diffusion prior and visible 2D evidence.
+To improve the refinement, we further detect occluded joints with ray casting from joints and hand segmentation to guide only uncertain joints.

-In our experiments, we use HOGraspNet~\cite{cho:eccv24dense}, which provides affordance annotations such as grasp taxonomy.
-Our affordance-guided diffusion prior consistently outperforms recent regression methods such as HaMeR~\cite{pavlakos:cvpr24:HaMeR}.
-It also surpasses a simplified variant of InterHandGen~\cite{lee:cvpr24:interhandgen}, where the one-hand conditioning is removed to adapt to our task.
-Furthermore, we show through qualitative results that our method produces grasp poses that not only appear more natural and physically plausible but also align closely with the affordance descriptions.
+Our experiments are conducted on 3D hand affordance datasets, HOGraspNet~\cite{cho:eccv24dense} and HO3D~\cite{hampali:cvpr20:ho3d} where the grasp type labels are assigned by the classification model trained on HOGraspNet.
+Our affordance-guided diffusion prior consistently outperforms recent hand reconstruction models, including foundational transformers such as WiLoR~\cite{potamias:cvpr25:wilor} and HaMeR~\cite{pavlakos:cvpr24:HaMeR}, the Mamba-based Hamba~\cite{dong:neurips24:hamba}, and hand diffusion priors based on InterHandGen~\cite{lee:cvpr24:interhandgen}, with or without contextual reasoning.
+Furthermore, our qualitative study finds our method producing grasp poses that not only appear more natural but also align closely with the affordance descriptions.

-Our main contributions are summarized as follows: \begin{itemize} \item We are the first to introduce affordance-aware textual descriptions into 3D hand reconstruction, where a VLM provides rich and fine-grained contextual knowledge. \item We design a diffusion-based framework that jointly learns affordance descriptions and hand poses, enabling controllability through affordance-guided conditioning. \item We propose a refinement approach that leverages the diffusion prior, yielding substantial improvements in pose accuracy, particularly under heavy occlusion. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We are the first to introduce affordance-aware textual descriptions into 3D hand reconstruction using VLMs and grasp classification. \item We design a diffusion-based generative prior that learns the hand pose distribution given the contextual signals, enabling semantically consistent generation. \item We propose an occlusion-aware refinement approach that leverages the affordance-aware diffusion prior for 3D hand reconstruction, yielding substantial improvements in pose accuracy specifically when estimated joints are uncertain. \end{itemize}